-We depend on key personnel.
+We depend on key personnel and third party consulting firm MorePro Marketing, Inc.

-Our future success will depend in part on the continued service of key personnel, particularly, Tatyana Popova, our President and Director and Elena Ignatenko, our Secretary, Treasurer, Chief Financial Officer and Director.
+Our future success will depend in part on the continued service of key personnel, particularly, Desheng Wang our Chief Executive Officer, our President Xu Tang, and our Senior Vice President Yan Chen.

-We have entered into consulting agreements with Tatyana Popova, our President, and Elena Ignatenko, our Chief Financial Officer, on September 18, 2013.
-Either party can terminate these contracts with a thirty (30) day advance written notice.
+We have entered into a consulting agreement with a third party internet marketing consultant, MorePro Marketing, Inc. This contract is a six-month contract at which point either party can terminate with a thirty (30) day advance written notice.
 If any of our directors and officers will choose to leave the company, we will face significant difficulties in attracting potential candidates for replacement of our key personnel due to our limited financial resources and operating history.
 In addition, the loss of any key employees or the inability to attract or retain qualified personnel could delay our plan of operations and harm our ability to provide services to our current customers and harm the market's perception of us.

-Our officers and directors live outside the United States, making it difficult for an investor to enforce liabilities in foreign jurisdictions.
+Some of our officers and directors live outside the United States, making it difficult for an investor to enforce liabilities in foreign jurisdictions.

 We are a Nevada corporation and, as such, are subject to the jurisdiction of the State of Nevada and the United States courts for purposes of any lawsuit, action or proceeding by investors herein.
 An investor would have the ability to effect service of process in any action on the company within the United States.
-However, since Ms. Popova and Ms. Ignatenko, our officers and directors, reside outside the United States, substantially all or a portion of their assets are located outside the United States.
+However, since Mr. Tang, an officer and director, resides outside the United States, substantially all or a portion of his assets are located outside the United States.
 As a result, it may not be possible for investors to:

-- effect service of process within the United States against your non-U.S. resident officers or directors; - enforce U.S. court judgments based upon the civil liability provisions of the U.S. federal securities laws against any of the above referenced foreign persons in the United States; - enforce in foreign courts U.S. court judgments based on the civil liability provisions of the U.S. federal securities laws against the above foreign persons; and - bring an original action in foreign courts to enforce liabilities based upon the U.S. federal securities laws against the above foreign persons.
+- · effect service of process within the United States against your non-U.S. resident officers or directors; - enforce U.S. court judgments based upon the civil liability provisions of the U.S. federal securities laws against any of the above referenced foreign persons in the United States; - enforce in foreign courts U.S. court judgments based on the civil liability provisions of the U.S. federal securities laws against the above foreign persons; and bring an original action in foreign courts to enforce liabilities based upon the U.S. federal securities laws against the above foreign persons. - oring an original action in foreign courts to enforce nabilities based upon the U.S. rederal securities laws against the above foreign person